-The business sets an allowance amount.
-The business chooses a monthly allowance amount.
-This figure represents the maximum amount the business will pay out through the HRA.
+The business sets a monthly allowance amount, which represents the maximum amount the business will pay out through the HRA.

 - Employees purchase health care.
 Employees buy the health care products and services they want, potentially including individual health insurance.
 Both the QSEHRA and the ICHRA can reimburse any expense listed in IRS Publication 502.

 - Employees submit reimbursement requests.
 Employees submit documentation that shows they incurred an expense, including the amount, the date it was incurred, and a description of the product or service.

 - Businesses review and approve the requests.
 The business reviews employee documentation to ensure the expense is eligible.

 - The business reimburses employees tax-free.
 If the request is approved, the business reimburses the employee.
 Reimbursements are always free of payroll tax, and may be free of income tax to the participant (see “Employee Eligibility” below for more details).